WWE News: AJ Styles ‘Fired’ After Viciously Attacking Shane McMahon On SmackDown

-The “Road to WrestleMania 33” is one that is full of ups and downs and lots of excitement, but as shown on SmackDown Live, it is also full of blood.
+The “Road to WrestleMania 33” is one that is full up ups and downs and lots of excitement, but as shown on SmackDown Live, it is also full of blood.
 AJ Styles viciously attacked Shane McMahon on Tuesday night and actually threw the commissioner through the window of a car and left him bloodied on the floor.
 Soon after, general manager Daniel Bryan figured out that the option staring him in the face was the best one and he fired Styles.

 For months, there have been rumors floating around that Shane McMahon would take on AJ Styles in a match at WrestleMania 33.
 The seeds have been planted and WWE has been building it up, but things took a very serious turn on Tuesday night and they are just about as good as confirmed for the pay-per-view (PPV) in Orlando.